VIC.GOV.AU | Policy and Advisory Library

 • there is no TAFE institute or other registered education or training organisation (other than another government school) within 50 km of the school in which the person is seeking to enrol that is offering an accredited senior or foundation secondary course* through a distance education program that the person is eligible to enrol in.

-*In 2024, an accredited senior secondary or foundation secondary course includes the following:
+*An accredited senior secondary or foundation secondary course includes the following:

 • Victorian Certificate of Education